 The County previously developed Amendment #3 and advertised its availability for public comment in the local paper.
 The amended Action Plan was available on the County's website for public comment from May 11th to June 12th, however, the County received no comments.
 AP Amendment #3 was submitted to HUD for review after the expiration of the public comment period.
+HUD reuested clarification on some items in the amended AP and final corrections and submission to HUD will be made in the first quarter of 2024.

-Lexington County is still unable to make the necessary chnges to the accomplishment data for the Buyout program.
+Lexington County is still unable to make the necessary changes to the accomplishment data for the Buyout program in DRGR.
 The accomplishments indicated in the very first QPR need to be zeroed out but the County can't make those changes to that QPR.
 Awaiting HUD guidance.

-The County drew down \$35,526.72 in Administrative funds during this period.
+The County drew down \$20,600 in Administrative funds during this period.